ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

-There are some things to take note off.
-First, I did not make the subscription key required to make testing the API as simple as possible.
-(This is not recommended for production scenarios.)
+There are a few important points to note.
+Firstly, I did not make the subscription key required to simplify testing the API as much as possible.
+Please be aware that this is not recommended for production scenarios.

-Second, both operations will load their respective policies from an XML file we'll need to create.
-Create two failes called `validate-using-policy.operation.cshtml` and `validate-using-context.operation.cshtml`.
+Secondly, both operations will load their respective policies from an XML file that we'll need to create.
+Please create two files named `validate-using-policy.operation.cshtml` and `validate-using-context.operation.cshtml`.
 Add the following XML to both files.

   > The `.cshtml` extension is recognized by the [Azure API Management Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement).
-Among other things, this extension gives you some intellisense support on policies.
+Among other things, this extension gives you intellisense support on policies.

 ```xml
 <policies>